tfiers/sharp/README.md

 instead of the local scheduler.
 See [here](https://luigi.readthedocs.io/en/stable/central_scheduler.html) for instructions.

-When the central scheduler is running, simply start multiple `python -m sharp` processes from the directory containing the `luigi.toml` configuration file.
+When the central scheduler is running, simply start multiple `python -m sharp` processes.

-You can also run multiple configurations in parallel (each with their own run directory and `luigi.toml` file).
-To do this, make sure the `Main.config_id` setting has a unique value in each `luigi.toml` file.
-Then simply start Python processes from the respective run directories.